rofgh/ur_to_sr_mapping/README.md

 # Hidden-Sin

 ## SRs/GRABBER
-The grabber script allows us to look at the SRs and associated bracketed UR trees for a specific set of parameter settings.
+The grabber script allows us to look at the SRs and associated bracketed UR trees for specific parameter settings.

 The [flat.txt file](http://www.colag.cs.hunter.cuny.edu/grammar/data/COLAG_2011_flat.zip) needs to be
 saved in your branch's SRs folder, as it is too big to put on GitHub